Luis-Macedo/tech-target/README.md

 Once installed, you can change to src directory

-## Installation - Inside de src directory
+## Installation - Inside the src directory

-### Before going into the steps ahead, be sure to setup your database connection
+### Before going further, be sure to setup your database connection
 ### Your database connection will be inside src/techTarget/settings.py

 Once you have setup your database, you'll run the following commands for migrations: